hushmesh/slate/source/includes/_app_example.md

   GET https://api.hshm.sh/v0/storage
 ```

-In case you want to get all object ids meshedin user has an access, you can do it by sending request to
+In&nbsp;case you want to&nbsp;get all object ids meshedin user has an&nbsp;access, you can do&nbsp;it&nbsp;by&nbsp;sending request&nbsp;to:

 `GET api.hshm.sh/v0/storage`